-My friends and I had a beach volleyball league this summer, we played every Thursday evening and always went out after for a bite to eat and drink.
+My friends and I had a beach volleyball league last summer, we played every Thursday evening and always went out after for a bite to eat and drink.
 This was such a simple way for us to hang out each week and spend quality time together.
 In order to keep this quality time with friends going, I created something called Soup Night.
 Now, I can't take all of the credit for this, I based the idea off of something the wonderful Joanna Gaines wrote about in her magazine, Magnolia.

 The idea of Soup Night is very simple and should not be formal or fancy, one person hosts, makes a pot of soup and that's it.
 Invite your crew and whoever can attend , comes.
 Guests are welcome to bring drinks, bread, soup toppings, dessert, salad, cheese, crackers, etc. or nothing at all.
 This gathering comes with no expectations or obligations, it's simply a reason to gather your friends and family and enjoy each others company, quality conversation, laughter, life's blessing, etc. over a bowl of soup.

 Turn on Scrounge Sounds playlist for a little background music and enjoy the company of friends and family.
 I would even go as far as having everyone put their cell phones in a basket when they arrive to encourage full engagement and quality conversations :).
 This is not a must, just an idea.
 We didn't do this at our first Soup Night, but I want to do it....my friends that are reading this, get ready!